 Now wearing Filipiñana for your office holiday party or wedding doesn't mean bead-dazzled fuchsia butterfly sleeved ball gowns and ill-fitting barongs anymore.
 VINTA Filipiñana Collection is inspired to bring back the chic and glamour of the past, but with the subtlety and high quality fit of modern custom made fashion.

 Bolstered by positive reactions from friends and the community, VINTA Gallery launched its first signature collection of modern ternos and barongs at the inaugural Canada Philippine Fashion Week in Toronto, in 2013.

 In 2015, Caroline retired from her executive director position at Kapisanan Philippine Centre.
 She has now taken VINTA Gallery with her to expand the business into an ethical for-profit business.
-She hopes to expand manufacturing in the Philippines, creating opportunities for artisans and crafts people to earn a sustainable wage while supporting the preservation of Filipino traditions in embroidery and other handicrafts.
-A percentage of profits will be donated back to support Kapisanan's work with Filipino-Canadian youth in Toronto.
+VINTA continues to be produced in the Philippines in an atelier system, providing opportunities for artisans and crafts people to hone their skills, at the same time, earn a sustainable wage and being a part of supporting the preservation of Filipino traditions in embroidery and other handicrafts.

 THE WOMEN BEHIND THE BRAND